Skip to main contentSkip to main navigationSkip to footer content

 • The student's alcohol-related behavior negatively impacts the learning environment.

-Saint Xavier University provides an on-campus program for alcohol and drug addiction as well as can direct you to off-campus resources.
+Saint Xavier University provides an on-campus program for alcohol and drug addiction and can direct you to off-campus resources.

 Please see our Alcohol and Other Drug Education Program (AODEP) page for additional information.